The Most Extensive Lingopie Review [Full Feature Breakdown]

 What makes the flashcards standout in Lingopie is that they use the actual scenes from the shows.

-It’s like a “flashback” that replays that particular scene where you saw the word.
+It’s like a “flashback” to that particular scene where you first encountered the word.

 You get both the visuals and original audio of that sentence.
 Now that’s just fantastic!